Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 In generation 6, when using honey or sweet scent in most areas, hordes are generated instead of single wild Pokemon.

-This means that for abusing single Pokemon in the wild, we have to trigger the desired encounter by moving in the grass.
+This means that in order to abuse for single Pokemon in the wild, we have to trigger the desired encounter by moving in the grass.

-The gender, IVs and shininess for wild encounters in gen 6 games, are generated using the initial seed (main state / MT).
+The gender, IVs and shininess (PID) for wild encounters in gen 6 games, are generated from the initial seed (main state / MT).

-The slot (species), nature sync and most important, the successful (or not) encounter trigger, are generated using a second state consisting of 4 hex numbers (TinyMT).
+The slot (species), nature sync and most important, the successful (or not) trigger of the encounter, are generated using a second state consisting of 4 hex numbers (TinyMT).

-The 2 states need to be manipulated together in order to get the desired Pokemon (when reaching the target frame, your current index should generate the desired results).
+The 2 states need to be manipulated together in order to get the desired Pokemon (when reaching the target frame, your current index should generate the desired encounter).

 The main state (MT) advances by 2 per frame or 60 per second, while TinyMT is more complicated and is affected by multiple factors
 (NPC movements, character blinking etc).

-Until recently, a special timeline was required to combine those 2 and match the main state with TinyMT state.
+In the past, a special timeline was required to combine the 2 states and manipulate the final result.

-But with this new method, all we gotta do, is deal with TinyMT alone first, and then wait until we reach our target main frame to get the correct stats and shiny.
+But with this new method, all we gotta do, is deal with TinyMT alone first, and then wait and let the game run until we reach our target main frame to get the correct stats and shiny.

 ### Logic